-In Fife there are currently 53 GP practices, five of which are currently managed by NHS Fife after the previous GP partners were no longer able to provide their contracted local general medical services.
+In Fife there are currently 53 GP practices, with a small number currently managed by NHS Fife after the previous GP partners were no longer able to provide their contracted local general medical services.

 Changes to improve services for patients of Methilhaven Surgery

 Methilhaven Surgery has been managed by NHS Fife and the Fife Health and Social Care Partnership since August 2022.
 NHS Fife and the Fife Health and Social Care Partnership recently took forward a number of short-term measures to stabilise the practice and improve access while longer-term plans were developed to improve the services available to patients.

 Following constructive discussions with two local GP practices, an agreement has been reached to help reduce the pressure on Methilhaven Surgery and improve local medical services for the Practice’s patients.